Military coups in Bangladesh: 1982 coup

-Attempted Coup in 1996
+1996 coup attempt

-Lieutenant General Abu Saleh Mohammad Nasim staged an abortive coup in 1996 against the Caretaker government.
+Lieutenant General Abu Saleh Mohammad Nasim staged an abortive coup in 1996 against the caretaker government.
 On 19 May 1996, Abdur Rahman Biswas, the President of Bangladesh during a caretaker government, ordered Nasim to force the retirement of two senior army officers.
 The President believed that they were involved in political activities with opposition parties.
 Nasim refused to comply.

 The next day, Biswas sacked him and sent soldiers to control the state radio and television stations.
 On noon that day, General Nasim ordered soldiers of Bogra, Jessore and Mymensingh divisions to march towards Dhaka.

 The Ninth Infantry Division's Major General Imamuzzaman, who commanded the division located closest to Dhaka, remained loyal to the President.
 He directed the removal of all boats and ferries from Jamuna River in Aricha port, so that Bogra and Jessore divisions could not cross the river.
 He sent a contingent of troops with tanks to blockade the Dhaka-Mymenshing highway.
 This prevented Mymensingh Division Army from entering Dhaka.

 In the meantime, Major General Mohammad Anwar Hossain, General Officer Commanding of the 33rd Infantry Division located in Comilla, also came to the aid of the president.
 He mobilized a fully geared 101 Infantry Brigade, under the command of Brig.
 Shah Ikram (later Maj.
 Gen.) to Dhaka to fortify Bangabhaban, the presidential palace.
 The 33rd Division was deployed, using an Infantry Battalion and a company of tanks from the 7th Horse Armoured Battalion at the Dhaka-Chittagong highway, to create a blockade against the 24th Infantry Division located in Chittagong.

 The government broadcast announcements asking all soldiers to stay at their own cantonment.
 After some hours, Mymensingh Division soldiers returned to their barracks.
 The Chittagong Division never mobilized towards Dhaka.
 The General Officer Commanding of the Chittagong Division realized that the military coup was highly unlikely to succeed.
 That night Nasim was interviewed by the BBC and, in reference to troop movements, he said that as Army Chief, he could move troops any time he wanted.

 Nasim was arrested by the Brigade Commander of 14 Independent Engineers Brigade and put under house arrest in the Army Mess behind Army Central Library, Staff road, Dhaka Cantonment.
 Later Awami League government, which was elected to power in 1996, granted him a formal retirement.
-Since then he has remained a private citizen.
+Since then, he has remained a private citizen.